iandouglas/helpouts-contacts/README.md

 Installation
 ------------

+1. Click on the file "helpouts helper extension.crx" in the list of files above.
+1. On the next page, look for the buttons which say Open, Raw, History and Delete.
+Click the "Raw" button.
+This should prompt Chrome to download the extension and place it in your downloads folders.
 1. In Chrome, go to the URL chrome://extensions
 1. At the top right you should see a checkbox called "Developer Mode", make sure that checkbox is checked.
 1. Copy the .crx file from here, and drag it over your browser window where you are viewing your extensions.
 Chrome should install it without any questions.